Zotero vs NotebookLM: Citations, Sources, and AI Reading Workflow

 Zotero's browser extension is one of the most useful tools in any researcher's setup.
 You can be reading a paper on a journal website, click the Zotero icon in your browser, and the paper is captured — title, authors, journal, DOI, abstract, and full PDF if available — in under a second.

 NotebookLM has no equivalent.
-You manually upload files or paste URLs into a notebook, and there is no metadata capture or automatic library-building.
+You manually add files, URLs, or Drive sources into a notebook, and there is no Zotero-style metadata capture or automatic library-building.
 For building and maintaining a research library over months or years, this is not a minor gap.

 Citation management